CarpeDatumInc/tm1helper/README.md

 ![CarpeDatum](about/images/logo.jpg)

-TM1 Syntax Highlighting and Snippets exension is a set of syntax highlighting files, code completions and snippets for developing rules and Turbo Integrator processes in IBM Planning Analytics/IBM Cognos TM1 server either local or on the IBM Cloud.
+TM1 Syntax Highlighting and Snippets extension is a set of syntax highlighting files, code completions and snippets for developing rules and Turbo Integrator processes in IBM Planning Analytics/IBM Cognos TM1 server either local or on the IBM Cloud.

 ### About CarpeDatum